Menkaura81/Anyshift/README.md

 GRAND PRIX 2 DosBox

 Only works with Dosbox 0.74.
 Doesn´t support force feedback and you must set combine pedals mode in your wheel config app.
-Controls are forced ingame:
-    SPACE = Upshift (0x39)
-    ALT = Downshift (0x38)
+Not compatible with key presses mode.
+Added the option of write to memory gear values.
+Still not fully functional.
+DosBox 0.74 base address = 0x01D3A1A0
+Memory offset for gears = 0x291BF0
 Neutral detected and reverse is a gear.
 Memory write mode True.
 Seven gear is used for the "spin" gearbox position.
-Not compatible with key presses mode.
-Added the option of write to memory gear values.
-Still not fully functional.

 Memory option not supported for more games, i added it only because this is the game of my childhood, the one got me hooked with simracing.

 COLIN MCRAE RALLY pc